GEN 0

 Semantic Entity Resolution via LLMs

 Can heterogeneous, unstructured temporal data be automatically unified with ML-grade fidelity?
-Standard deterministic logic fails across diverse sports data sources.
+Standard deterministic logic fails across diverse complex data sources.
 We are researching autonomous schema alignment and zero-shot entity resolution to solve this at scale.

 • Uncertainty 04